niahmiah/swagger2mongoose/README.md

 ### Known issues

-- Currently does not generate sub-schemas, sets type to mixed
+- Not all validations are enabled.
+Min, Max, Required, etc may not be enforced.